Lacerte Family Writing & Academic Resource Center

 - The American classroom may seem quite informal to new international students.
 However, American classrooms operate by rules that may not be immediately apparent to the new student.
 The tone of the class is usually set by the professor, and by observing behaviors and interactions, you will learn and adjust quickly to the style of the class.

 - Be sure you understand the task.
 If you have questions, ask the instructor.

 - Design a schedule for completing the project and stick to it.

 - Library research always takes more time than you think, so plan accordingly.
-There is always a reference librarian on duty at the library to help you if you need assistance finding material.
+There is always a reference librarian on duty at the Emerson College library to help you if you need assistance finding material.

-- Generally, a research report must contain a thesis or research question that you explore in the text of your paper.
+- Generally, a research essay must contain a thesis or research question that you explore in the text of your paper.
 Your job is to argue and "prove" the thesis.
 Your own analysis of the research question becomes an important part of this process.

 There are two types of plagiarism:

-Plagiarism & Its Consequences
+Plagiarism and Its Consequences